 A study of Old Testament history, literature and theology with emphasis upon the historical development of key concepts of Old Testament biblical theology.
-This course is available both inresidence and by extension.
+This course is available both on campus and by distance education.

 BBL-503 New Testament Biblical Theology 3